mneedes/wsbmc/README.md

 ## Instructionz

-1. Open a terminal and invoke (NOTE: This is WIP and doesn't work exactly yet, so use the other options for now):
+1. Open a terminal and invoke (this does a "deep" scan):
    ```
-   python3 ./wsbmc.py  -- DON'T USE ME YET, I DON'T WORK, PICK FROM THE OTHER TWO CHOICES
+   python3 ./wsbmc.py
    ```
 3. Or, if you only have one BluOS device, invoke the following and it will connect to the first BluOS device it finds!
 Also great if you have *more* than one BluOS device and you like to gamble.
    ```